Ellpeck/TinyLifeWeb/docs/articles/custom_maps.md

 Before sharing your map with the community, there are some additional files that are required to make the map work in-game:
 - `MyMapName.txt` contains the description of your map which will be displayed when creating a new save file in the game.
 - `MyMapName.png` contains a screenshot of a prominent part of your map (or any other image) which will be displayed when creating a new save file.
 The game expects this file to have 4:1 aspect ratio, with the default maps' size being 512x128 pixels.
 - Optionally `MyMapNameSteamThumbnail.png`, which will be used as the preview image displayed in the Steam Workshop if you decide to share your map there.
+The restrictions for this seem somewhat arbitrary, but it's best to keep the file size under 1 MB and the image size around 256x256 pixels.

 Optionally, you can put the three (or four) files into a `zip` archive to share with the community.
 The archive can then be put into the game's `Custom Maps` folder as-is, and the map will be available to select in-game.